High order tracer variance stable transport with low order energy conserving dynamics for the thermal shallow water equations: Discrete formulation

-The high order buoyancy at the new time level $n+1$ at nonlinear Newton iteration $k$, $s_h^{k,n+1}$ is then derived from the high order discontinuous Galerkin scheme \eqref{eq::buoy_adv_disc} using the low order mass flux and depth fields averaged over the time interval, $\overline{\boldsymbol{F}}_h,\overline{h}_h$.
+The high order buoyancy at the new time level $n+1$ at nonlinear Newton iteration $k$, $s_h^{n+1}$ is then derived from the high order discontinuous Galerkin scheme \eqref{eq::buoy_adv_disc} using the low order mass flux and depth fields averaged over the time interval, $\overline{\boldsymbol{F}}_h,\overline{h}_h$.

-The time averaged low order buoyancy in \eqref{eq::tsw_disc::u}, \eqref{eq::tsw_disc::S} is then given as $\overline{s}_h=\frac{1}{2}(\Pi(s_h^n)+\Pi(s_h^{k,n+1}))$, where $\Pi(\cdot):\mathbb{W}_2^H\rightarrow\mathbb{W}_2^L$ represents a projection from the high order discontinuous Galerkin space in which $s_h^{k,n+1}$ is computed to the low order space in which $\overline{s}_h$ is represented.
+The time averaged low order buoyancy in \eqref{eq::tsw_disc::u}, \eqref{eq::tsw_disc::S} is then given as $\overline{s}_h=\frac{1}{2}(\Pi(s_h^n)+\Pi(s_h^{n+1}))$, where $\Pi(\cdot):\mathbb{W}_2^H\rightarrow\mathbb{W}_2^L$ represents a projection from the high order discontinuous Galerkin space in which $s_h^{n+1}$ is computed to the low order space in which $\overline{s}_h$ is represented.
 For the four point Lagrange polynomials collocated with the Gauss-Legendre quadrature points, and the low order fine scale cells centered at those same points, $\Pi(\cdot)$ is simply a diagonal matrix consisting of the Jacobian determinant within each fine scale low order element.

-In order to negate the inertial CFL limit of the buoyancy transport, one could also sub-step the buoyancy transport, as is done in some operational models \cite{Melvin19,BK25}.
+In order to negate the inertial CFL limit of the explicit buoyancy transport, one could also sub-step the buoyancy transport, as is done in some operational models \cite{Melvin19,BK25}.

-The mixed problem is solved at each geometric multigrid level using two iterations of GMRES \cite{SS86} (and four at the coarsest level) using the PETSc library \cite{petsc-web-page,petsc-user-ref,petsc-efficient} as part of a standard multigrid V-cycle.
-This is not an efficient strategy in parallel as unlike the Jacobi \cite{Sandbach15,Maynard20} and patch smoother approaches \cite{Arnold00,Hiptmair97}, GMRES and other Krylov methods require global norm and dot products that do not scale efficiently with the number of processors.
-Extending this method to a more scalable smoothing strategy for the mixed problem will be a subject of future work.
-The multigrid method applied here uses 4 geometric levels, with the second coarsest level (which contains $4\times 4$ cells from the finest level) being collocated with the high order mesh used for the discontinuous Galerkin buoyancy advection.
-The cells on the finest multigrid level are organised at the 4 Gauss-Legendre points of the discontinuous Galerkin mesh in each dimension, such that the fine scale piecewise constant low order $h_h$ and $S_h$ fields are collocated with the orthogonal high order $s_h$ degrees of freedom on the discontinuous Galerkin mesh.
+The mixed problem is solved using two iterations of GMRES \cite{SS86} using the PETSc library \cite{petsc-web-page,petsc-user-ref,petsc-efficient}.
+This is not an efficient strategy for large domains in parallel as unlike geometric multigrid methods, which use Jacobi \cite{Sandbach15,Maynard20} or patch based smoother approaches \cite{Arnold00,Hiptmair97}, GMRES and other Krylov methods require global norm and dot products that do not scale efficiently with the number of processors.
+For the mixed velocity-pressure problem Jacobi iteration is less effective owing to the more complex structure of the eigenvalues, and so more sophisticated smoothers are required that account for kernels in the vector field space \cite{Arnold00}, such as decomposition of the vector field into its rotational and divergent components \cite{Hiptmair97} or hybridised methods \cite{Betteridge23} in the context of mixed finite elements, and patch based additive Schwarz schemes in the context of collocated finite volume methods \cite{YC14}.